revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Jdbc.md

 </details>

 ---
-33. How did you write code to prevent SQL injection
+33. How do you prevent SQL injection?

 <details><summary><b> Show Answer</b></summary>